-IMPORTANT: Activation and use of the integrated DHCP server is not possible when using the DirectRedundancyShield function (see page 268)!
+IMPORTANT: Activation and use of the integrated DHCP server is not possible when using the MatrixGuard function (see page 272) or when using the DirectRedundancyShield function (see page 281)!

 Overview of the assigned IP addresses

 If you have already activated the integrated DHCP server, the wizard starts with the overview of the assigned IP addresses.